RyuZhihao123/CHITreeProject/README.md

 - **Dataset Generator:** We have developed a series of software in advance to help us synthesize diverse high-quality 3D tree models from scratch or real-world data. **Please download my software for dataset generation from: <a href="#tool1">[Tool-1: Auto Gen]</a> and <a href="#tool2">[Tool-2: Gen from Real-data]</a>.** You can freely play with these tools to generate new 3D tree models. ⭐

-- **Dataset Link:** You can also download the experimental dataset through this [[link (version: 20220509)]](https://univtokyo-my.sharepoint.com/:u:/g/personal/1487479010_utac_u-tokyo_ac_jp/EYL59bp6A2hMsjYFnHeDZaUBVow5KimE9KsTjwQfsSPMGw?e=LUjHsy), which contains 1800 samples of various tree skeletons.
+- **Dataset Link:** You can also download the original experimental dataset through this [[link (version: 20220509)]](https://univtokyo-my.sharepoint.com/:u:/g/personal/1487479010_utac_u-tokyo_ac_jp/EYL59bp6A2hMsjYFnHeDZaUBVow5KimE9KsTjwQfsSPMGw?e=LUjHsy), which contains 1800 samples of various tree skeletons.
-If you need the latest version dataset (ver: 20230416), please feel free to write to us about your affiliation and purpose.
+We also synthesized a more advanced version that contains more species (ver: 20230416), please feel free to write to us about your affiliation and purpose. ^_^.

 ## (a) Foreword about Our Dataset Creation Algorithms.